GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Run the following two queries:

-  - “Show me some funny films” (or another genre)
+  - Show me movies with ratings greater than 3 (or another rating).
-  - “Show me movies with ratings greater than 3”. (or another rating)
+  - “Show me some funny films” (or another genre).
   - Note down the number of recommnedations the app returns for each query.

 > **Note** Please note that we are running this in the lab environment which makes the application a lot slower and more unpredictable due to the rate limits.